 With the school holidays upon us, summer really is in full swing: warm temperatures, swimming outdoors, dappled sunny walks, camping, easy salads means easy food that takes no time to throw together, and fruit in abundance - bliss!

-At the height of summer there is so much fruit we are spoilt for choice.
+At the height of the summer there is so much fruit we are spoilt for choice.
 I like to give apples a break as they come from way too far at this time of year so I'll save them until autumn.
-I’m really lucky to have such a great local greengrocer, who I am always visiting - at the moment even more so: cherries one day, strawberries the next, blueberries, nectarines, raspberries, the list is practically endless.
+As a private chef working in Bristol, I’m really lucky to have such a great local greengrocer, who I am always visiting - at the moment even more so: cherries one day, strawberries the next, blueberries, nectarines, raspberries, the list is practically endless.

 But one fruit that I buy during every visit and which I always vow to have in my fruit bowl for as long as I can find it, is the delicious flat or doughnut peach.
 I remember eating them in Spain years ago and I’d always known them as paraguayos, but hadn’t seen them over here until the last few years.
 They are delicately perfumed and fragranced, always ripe and juicy with a pale flesh: I’m not sure whether it’s their squashed, flat shape which makes them ripen more evenly but they are practically always guaranteed to be beautifully ripe.
 It sounds too good to be true!
 The good news is, this is not genetically modified, it is a bona fide peach species, first grown in China in the 19th century.